energyc0/ENMA_2.0/README.md

 Program must contain **main** function that is an entry function.

+## OOP
+Every class has its constructors, methods and fields called **properties**.
+You can also create constructors.

 ## Program execution
 Firstly, it translates user-written code into bytecode for virtual machine.
 Then my virtual machine executes the code.
 More info about bytecode you can find in **bytecode.md**.